By Molly Patrick

 Maybe you did everything right and you still feel like shit.

 Maybe you don’t eat as healthy as you tell people you do.

 Maybe you’re depressed and unhappy and you do everything you can to hide it from your people.

 Maybe you didn’t want to say yes.

-Maybe you’re addicted to sugar.
+Maybe you’re addicted to alcohol or sugar.